-【up2024 0130 17:41】
+【up2024 0425 20:51】

-Fig. 3 Illustration of indexes of river cooling effects.
+Fig. 3 Illustration of indexes related to river cooling effects.

 2.5.
 Calculation of influencing factors

+【up2024 0425 22:38】

-The potential influencing factors of river cooling effects can be classified into the following types: river width, land cover characteristics, 3D building characteristics, and topographical characteristics.
+The potential influencing factors of river cooling effects can be classified into the following types: river characteristics, land cover characteristics, 3D building characteristics, and topographical characteristics.
+It is worth noting that the calculation of land cover, 3D building, and topographical characteristics were based on the riverside areas within the river cooling distances in this study.

+【up2024 0425 22:38】

-River width (RW)(m) for each river segment was calculated as the distance from the midpoint of the corresponding riverbank to the opposite bank along the line perpendicular to the riverbank.
-Regarding land cover characteristics, area percentage of impervious surface (PLAND_I)(%), area percentage of vegetation (PLAND_V)(%), aggregation index of impervious surface (AI_I)(%), aggregation index of vegetation (AI_V)(%) and patch density (PD) were selected as potential influencing factors.
-The aggregation index was used here to reflect the aggregating level of patches for particular land cover types.
-It is defined as the ratio of actual number to the theoretical maximum number of like adjacencies.
-The equation for calculating aggregation index for a particular land cover type is shown below:
+We chose river width (RW, unit: m), river orientation (ORI, unit: °) and river rotation angle (ROT, unit: °) to represent the characteristics of rivers.
+Regarding land cover characteristics, area percentage of impervious surface (PLAND_I, unit: %), area percentage of vegetation (PLAND_V, unit: %), aggregation index of impervious surface (AI_I, unit: %), aggregation index of vegetation (AI_V, unit: %) and patch density (PD, unit: 100ha-1) were selected as potential influencing factors.
+The aggregation index is defined as the ratio of actual number to the theoretical maximum number of like adjacencies.
+It was used here to reflect the aggregating level of patches for particular land cover types.
+Patch density is defined as the number of patches in a particular area and it can reflect the fragmentation of landscape within each river segment.

-AI = [giimax − gii ] (100) (6)

-where AI represents the aggregation index of a particular land cover type, 𝑔𝑖𝑖 is the number of like adjacencies of type i, 𝑚𝑎𝑥−𝑔𝑖𝑖 is the theoretical maximum number of like adjacencies of type i.

-PD was employed here to reflect the fragmentation of landscape within each river segment.
-It is defined as the density of patches in a particular area with the unit of number per square kilometer and is calculated by:

-PD = NA×106 (7)

-where N is the number of patches in a particular area and A is the area in the unit of square meters (Peng et al., 2020b).

-3D buildings characteristics were recognized to have potential impacts, as urban architecture can influence the thermal environment by modifying surface energy balance, creating shaded areas, and altering ventilation patterns.
-In this study, floor area ratio (FAR), building coverage ratio (BCR) and mean building height (MBH)(m) were selected as representative 3D building characteristics.
-FAR is defined as the ratio of the total floor area to the total land area, while MBH represents the area-weighted mean building height within a particular area.
-Both metrics were calculated using the collected building data.
+3D building characteristics were recognized to have potential impacts, as urban architecture can influence the thermal environment by modifying surface energy balance, creating shaded areas, and altering ventilation patterns.
+In this study, floor area ratio (FAR), building coverage ratio (BCR, unit: %) and mean building height (MBH, unit: m) were selected as representative 3D building characteristics.
+FAR is defined as the ratio of the total floor area to the total land area, while MBH represents the area-weighted mean building height of a specific building area.
+In this study, buidling height was calculated by multiplying the number of floors by 3.

+【up2024 0425 22:38】

 Topographical characteristics were chosen because of the moderate fluctuations in elevation in the metropolitan area of Chongqing.
-Average elevation (ELE)(m) and average slope (SLP) were employed here to explain the spatial variations of river cooling effects.
+Average elevation (ELE, unit: m) and average slope (SLP, unit: °) were employed here to explain the spatial variations of river cooling effects.
 ELE served to indicate the absolute height level of each river segment, while SLP was utilized to represent the relative change in elevation within each river segment.

-It is worth noting that land cover characteristics, 3D building characteristics, and topographical characteristics were calculated based on the riverside areas within the river cooling distance in this study.

 2.6.
-Boosted Regression Tree
+The Boosted Regression Tree model

+【up2024 0425 23:03】

 The relationships between the cooling effects of water bodies and environmental variables have been examined primarily by simple linear regression or stepwise regression.
 However, urban climate characteristics are shaped by the complex interactions of multiple factors involving non-linear processes.
 Traditional linear regression approaches may not effectively capture the non-linear effects of these influencing factors.
 In this study, we utilized the Boosted Regression Tree (BRT) model to explore the effects of influencing factors on river cooling.